seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 Friar, not I I have been drinking hard all night,
 and I will have more time to prepare me, or they
 shall beat out my brains with billets: I will not
-consent to die this day, that’s certain.
+consent to die this day, that's certain.

 **DUKE VINCENTIO**
 O, sir, you must: and therefore I beseech you
 Look forward on the journey you shall go.

 **BARNARDINE**
-I swear I will not die to-day for any man’s
+I swear I will not die to-day for any man's
 persuasion.

 **DUKE VINCENTIO**